dhis2-chap/chap-core-infrastructure-example/README.md

 ## Verify installation:

-On your server, use your terminal and execute:
+You need to verify that CHAP Core is accessible from outside the CHAP Core container.
+On your VM operating system execute:

 ```sh
   curl http://localhost:8000/list-models